-Unfortunately, we are not permitted to edit your statement as we have to be fair to all the candidates.
-However, if you are having difficulties, the election company i.e. Electoral Reform Services will be able to provide examples of previous candidate statements (contact details on page 2) and will also be able to provide further assistance to complete your nomination form.
+The Trust is not permitted to provide help with or edit candidates' statements as we have to be fair to all the candidates.
+However, if you are having difficulties, the election company i.e. Civica ElectionServices will usually be able to provide examples of previous candidate statements and provide guidance, learning aids and assistance.

-In addition, information on how to write an effective election statement and how the election process works, is also provided by the election company i.e. ERS e-learner programme which is available via their election site be www.ersvotes.com/mft2019 - the full course takes approximately 20 minutes to complete.
+In addition, information on how to write an effective election statement and how the election process works, is also provided by the election company i.e. Civica E-learner Programme which is available via the election website www.cesvotes.com/mft2020 - the full course takes approximately 20 minutes to complete.